-Services that are covered for you What you must pay when you get these services Fitness program Your fitness program includes access to more than 16,000 locations nationwide, at-home fitness kits and fitness classes for all levels.
-Visit networkhealth.com for more information.
-In-Network 0% of the cost when visiting participating fitness facilities.
-Out-of-Network When going to a non-contracted health club facility, fitness center membership charges will apply.
+Services that are covered for you What you must pay when you get these services Fitness program In-Network Your fitness program includes access to fitness centers, in-person and online fitness events, and fitness classes for all levels.
+Your 0% of the cost when using your fitness program. fitness program travels with you, with on-demand digital fitness classes, live virtual classes and more than 16,000 fitness center Out-of-Network classes, live virtual classes and more than 16,000 fitness center locations nationwide.
+Visit networkhealth.com/medicare/additional-benefits for more information.
+When going to a non-contracted health club facility, fitness center membership charges will apply.
 We do not reimburse for these fees.
 Hearing services Diagnostic hearing and balance evaluations performed by your provider to determine if you need medical treatment are covered as outpatient care when furnished by a physician, audiologist or other qualified provider.
 Cost sharing for Medicare-covered services applies toward the annual out-of-pocket maximum.
 In-Network \$35 copayment for each Medicare- covered hearing exam.
-Out-of-Network \$75 copayment for each Medicare- covered hearing exam.
-Hearing services - additional benefits As an additional benefit, you have access to select hearing aids at discounted prices when you see a participating provider.
-Qualifying hearing aids from a participating provider are discounted to \$795 - \$2,370 per hearing aid.
-Note: Our provider network for hearing aid discounts is different than our provider network for medical hearing services.
-Hearing aid services are administered by Simpli Hearing, LLC.
-For more information and a link to the provider search, visit networkhealth.com/medicare/additional-benefits.
-Hearing aids purchased through Simpli Hearing, LLC. will be discounted to \$795 - \$2,370 per hearing aid.
+Out-of-Network \$75 copayment for each Medicare-covered hearing exam.